caleb-james-smith/StauLongExercise/Analysis3/README.md

 First, set up a new working area (separate from what you have been using up to this point) to install Combine and CombineHarvester.

+Note that we are using a different CMSSW version for Combine and CombineHarvester compared to what we used previously for the analysis up to this point!

+Do NOT "nest" CMSSW installations or install them in "series," please!
+For example, your installation should NOT look like `CMSSW_1_2_3/src/CMSSW_4_5_6/src`.
+Rather, you should install them in parallel.
+For example, `CMSSW_1_2_3/src` and `CMSSW_4_5_6/src`
+should be two separate directories that are not in the same path.

 ```
 cmssw-el7 #singularity needed